Museum of Military History Vienna Guide: Expectations & Tips

 Visitor’s Information

+If you’re considering adding the Museum of Military History to your Vienna itinerary, it’s good to know that the museum is open daily from 9:00 am to 5:00 pm, except on holidays.
 The tank hall, however, opens an hour later and closes an hour earlier than the rest of the museum.
 If you’re planning to visit the museum on the first Sunday of the month, you’re in luck because admission is free.

 Vienna Pass holders also enjoy free admission.

 The Museum of Military History is within walking distance from Vienna Central Station and Belvedere Palace.
 If you prefer to use public transportation, you can take Tram lines 18, D, and O, or Bus lines 13A and 69A.
+I wouldn’t recommend driving to the museum due to limited parking spaces available in front of the museum.

 Resources